The nexus between negative charge-transfer and reduced on-site Coulomb energy in a correlated topological metal CoTe$_2$: Results and Discussion

 Based on the above, the Co$^{2+}$ initial state for CoTe$_2$ and CoO is considered to be a linear combination of three basis states: $3d^7$, $3d^{8}\underline{L}^1$ and $3d^{9}\underline{L}^2$.
-The calculation was carried out for an octahedral ML$_6$ cluster and the details are described in SM:SN1.
-While CoTe$_2$ and NiTe$_2$ form in the 1T-CdI$_2$ structure (SM:SN1), and CoO and NiO form in the rock salt structure, but they all share a similar local octahedral symmetry.
-It is noted that CoTe$_2$ and NiTe$_2$ actually exhibit a distortion from octahedral symmetry, but since the distortion is very small, they can be compared with the local octahedral symmetry of CoO and NiO.
-Using the experimentally obtained $U_{dd}$ = 3.0 eV for CoTe$_2$ and a value of $U_{dd}$ = 5.0 eV for CoO (from ref. \cite{Elp}), we carried out an extensive set of calculations varying the values of $\Delta$, $T_{eg}$, $T_{t2g}$(=$T_{eg}/2$) and $10Dq$ to obtain calculated spectra very similar to the experimental spectra, as shown in Figs. 3(a-d).
-The same parameter set was used for calculating Co $2p$ core-level PES and $L$-edge XAS spectra of each material, and the main parameters are listed in Table I. The obtained parameters show that CoTe\textsubscript{2} is a negative-$\Delta$ system, while CoO is confirmed to be a positive-$\Delta$ system.
-While this is the first analysis of the CoTe$_2$ spectrum, the parameters for CoO are quite close to earlier analyses using a cluster model\cite{Elp}, as well as a CT multiplet calculation combined with DMFT method\cite{Ghiasi}(see SM Table IV for comparison of CoO parameters).
-The values of negative-$\Delta$, $U_{dd}$, as well as the Slater parameters F$_k$ and G$_k$ for CoTe$_2$ and CoO were checked by systematic calculations to determine optimal parameters as detailed in SM;SN4, Figs. S6-S10.
+The calculation was carried out for an octahedral ML$_6$ cluster as explained in Methods section.
+While CoTe$_2$ forms in the 1T-CdI$_2$ structure, and CoO forms in the rock salt structure, they both share a similar local octahedral symmetry.
+It is noted that CoTe$_2$ actually exhibits a distortion from octahedral symmetry, but since the distortion is very small, CoTe$_2$ results can be compared with CoO results due to the local octahedral symmetry of CoO.
+Using the experimentally obtained $U_{dd}$ = 3.0 eV for CoTe$_2$ and a value of $U_{dd}$ = 5.0 eV for CoO (from ref. \cite{Elp}), we carried out an extensive set of calculations varying the values of $\Delta$, $T_{eg}$, $T_{t2g}$ (=$T_{eg}/2$) and $10Dq$ to obtain calculated spectra very similar to the experimental spectra, as shown in Figs. 8(a-d).
+The same parameter set was used for calculating Co $2p$ core-level PES and $L$-edge XAS spectra of each material, and the main parameters are listed in Table IV.
+The obtained parameters show that CoTe\textsubscript{2} is a negative-$\Delta$ system, while CoO is confirmed to be a positive-$\Delta$ system\cite{Ghiasi}.
+While this is the first analysis of the CoTe$_2$ spectrum, the parameters for CoO are quite close to earlier analyses using a cluster model\cite{Elp}, as well as a CT multiplet calculation combined with DMFT method\cite{Ghiasi}(see SM Table I for comparison of CoO parameters).
+The values of negative-$\Delta$, $U_{dd}$, as well as the Slater parameters F$_k$ and G$_k$ for CoTe$_2$ and CoO were checked by systematic calculations to determine optimal parameters as detailed in SM;SN1, Figs. S1-S2.
 A negative-$\Delta$ is expected\cite{Pavarini} by the trend in the reduction of electronegativity from O$\rightarrow$S$\rightarrow$Se$\rightarrow$Te in column 6A of the periodic table.